-GT Nomination Information and FAQsQ: Should I nominate my student for GT services?Click on the links provided to learn more about gifted characteristics:What is Giftedness? information from the National Association for Gifted Children (NAGC).Learn more about GT Identification and Services in PFISD by reviewing these presentations:
+GT Referral Information and FAQsQ: Should I refer my student for GT services?Click on the links provided to learn more about gifted characteristics:What is Giftedness? information from the National Association for Gifted Children (NAGC).Learn more about GT Identification and Services in PFISD by reviewing these presentations:

 Yes.
-Applicants selected for screening will be notified in writing during the notification window of November 4 - November 15, 2019.
-The notification form is the permission to screen form.Q: Does the school need a parent/guardian's permission to screen students for GT services?Yes!
+Applicants referred for screening will be notified in writing during the notification window of November 2 - November 13, 2020.
+The notification form is also the permission to screen form.Q: Does the school need a parent/guardian's permission to screen students for GT services?Yes!
 In order for the school to test students for services, a parent/guardian must complete and return the permission to screen form.
 Failure to return the permission to screen form will result in a student not being tested for services.Q: What happens when my GT identified student transfers to Pflugerville from another school district?